 One reason why managers often default to annual performance reviews is that it’s easier to remember—and carve out time for—something that only happens once a year.

-But as we know, annual reviews serve as more of a summary of the year and are often subject to recency bias, which does very little to empower employees or put proactive performance improvement measures in place.
+But as we know, an annual employee review serves as more of a summary of the year and is often subject to recency bias, which does very little to empower employees or put proactive performance improvement measures in place.

 Start to think about performance management as a process.
 If you want to focus on growth and feedback, how frequently do informal check-ins need to happen?
 Block off those times in your calendar and stick to them.

 How Bonusly does performance management

 Managers focus on employee performance year-round in more informal one-on-one meetings that prioritize positive and constructive feedback.